zhenbinHU/Sorghum_SNP_dataset/README.md

 # Sorghum_SNP_dataset
-Script used for sorghum SNPs data set construction and GWAS.
+Scripts used for sorghum SNPs data set construction and GWAS.

-The manuscript was submitted to The Plant genome.
+The paper titled "Aa integraed genotyping-by-sequencing polymorphism map for over 10,000 sorghum genotypes" was published on The Plant genome.